Laurent Brossoit: Return to Winnipeg (2023–2024)

 On July 1, 2023, Brossoit signed a one-year, $1.75M contract with the Jets to return to Winnipeg.
 The 2023–24 season proved a great success for the Jets, who finished fourth in the league, while Brossoit called it "a blessing to be here" while seeking to reestablish his ability to play and remain healthy after previous injuries.
 He was the Jets' nominee for the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers' Association to the player who "exemplifies the qualities of perseverance, sportsmanship and dedication to the game."
 The Jets allowed a league-low 199 goals over 82 games, earning the William M. Jennings Trophy as a result, but Brossoit was not eligible to have his name on the trophy as he had played only 23 games, two short of the minimum to qualify.

-Chicago Blackhawks (2024–present)
+Chicago Blackhawks organization (2024–2026)

-As a free agent at the conclusion of his one-year deal with the Jets, Brossoit was signed to a lucrative two-year, $6.6 million contract with the Chicago Blackhawks on July 1, 2024.
-Brossoit underwent meniscus surgery on August 27, missing the start of the Blackhawks training camp, and the entirety of the 2024-25 season.
+As a free agent at the conclusion of his one-year deal with the Jets, Brossoit was signed to a two-year, $6.6 million contract with the Chicago Blackhawks on July 1, 2024.
+Brossoit underwent meniscus surgery on August 27, missing the start of the Blackhawks training camp, and the entirety of the 2024–25 season.
 Prior to the start of the 2025–26 NHL season, Blackhawks general manager Kyle Davidson announced that Brossoit underwent hip surgery and would remain out of lineup indefinitely.
+Brossoit finally returned from his injury in December 2025, playing six games for the AHL Rockford IceHogs on a conditioning stint.

+San Jose Sharks (2026)

+On January 8, 2026, Brossoit was traded to the San Jose Sharks, alongside Nolan Allan and a seventh-round pick in 2028, in exchange for Ryan Ellis, Jake Furlong, and a fourth-round pick in 2028; as a result, he ended his Blackhawks tenure never having played a game for the team.

+Anaheim Ducks (2026–present)

+As a free agent at the conclusion of his contract with the Sharks, Brossoit was signed by the Anaheim Ducks to a one-year, $1.1 million contract on July 1, 2026.